quan-possible/stock-nlp/README.md

  Read our paper: https://github.com/quan-possible/stock-nlp/blob/master/documents/paper.pdf

 ## Description
 In this project, we created a model that predict the intraday movement of the S&P 500 Index.
-It uses both the historical index value and the public sentiment derived from Tweets.
-The result is satisfactory considering those of more powerful models.
+It uses both the historical index value and public sentiments derived from Tweets.
+The result is a satisfactory accuracy level.

 ## Datasets